Blog: On Leading by Empowerment

 I do everything possible to intentionally create the type of work environment that leads to a culture shift centered on inspiration, respect, self-discovery and continuous growth, and compassion; in other words, leaderhip through empowering my coworkers.

-Before witnessing empowerment leadership at Tesla, I experienced it through my immediate family and Latinx community as a child.
+Before witnessing empowerment leadership at Tesla, I experienced it through my immediate family and as a child through the diverse communities we lived in.
 So, growing up, I knew leadership was possible under a different manner than fear-based, yet was initially bewildered as to why it wasn't more common than leading by instilling

 fear in the workplace.
 I'll unpack this statement for another post for another day.

 Being in a leadership position myself now, however, I do everything possible to intentionally create the type of workplace environment that leads to a culture centered on inspiration, respect, self-discovery and continuous growth; diversity in idea, though and life experience; and, compassion; in other words, leaderhip through empowering my coworkers.

-I first experienced empowerment leadership through my immediate family and my Latinx community as a child.
+I first experienced empowerment leadership through my immediate family and as a child through the diverse communities we lived in.

 Sound off: what leadership and collaboration style have you found works best for you and your coworkers?